 Some of the most common questions I hear relate to the cost of outsourcing digital marketing activities.
 You probably have a similar query that brought you here.
-It’s an understandable concern and, as an experienced digital marketing consultant, I can certainly provide some insight.
+It’s an understandable concern and as an experienced digital marketing consultant, I can certainly provide some insight.

 Before I start breaking things down, though, let me ask you this: How much does it cost to build a house?
 You probably have lots of questions for me now.
 How big is the house?
 What types of materials?
 How will the space be used, and what amenities does it need to have?
 A modest tiny house can now be built for a few thousand dollars, but a luxurious mansion will set someone back millions.

-This is the case with calculating the cost of outsourcing digital marketing too.
+This is the case with calculating the cost of outsourcing digital marketing, too.
 You can hire and manage a freelancer on a per-project basis and perhaps pay less than $100 for that single project, or you can spend millions on the strategy and management of all your digital marketing activities.
 Neither of these extremes is likely right for your business—especially if you operate a small business.

 The question, then, isn’t “How much does outsourcing digital marketing cost?”
 Instead, it should be something more along the lines of, “What’s the right digital marketing investment based on my business’s current status and goals?”
 But, of course, the answer will be different for everyone reading this.

-With that in mind, I’ll break down some of the most common digital marketing outsourcing costs and provide a basic framework calculating the right investment for your business.
+With that in mind, I’ll break down some of the most common digital marketing outsourcing costs and provide a basic framework for calculating the right investment for your business.

-The Cost of Outsourcing Digital Marketing vs Managing it In-House
+The Cost of Outsourcing Digital Marketing vs. Managing it In-House

 The Cost of Outsourcing Digital Marketing Activities